8 Practical Ways to Manage Diabetes in Seniors

 6. Establish a Medical ID

-It is crucial that your older adult has some sort of Medical ID on their person in case there’s an emergency and you aren’t with them.
+It is crucial that your older adult has a Medical ID on them in case of an emergency and you aren’t with them.

 This might mean having them wear a Medical Alert ID bracelet or necklace or entering Medical ID information into the emergency info section on a smartphone they regularly carry.